-The TOE consists of the hardware part, the firmware parts and the optional software parts.
+The TOE consists of the hardware part, the firmware parts in two alternative versions and the optional software parts.
 The Smartcard Embedded Software, i.e. the operating system and applications are not part of the TOE.

-The firmware consists of:
+The firmware of both alternative versions consists of:

-- the Boot Software (BOS) firmware conducting configuration and testing task (see chapter 2.2.2) at start-• up of the TOE - the Resource Management System (RMS) library providing essential basis functions for the management • of the RAM, the branch table, the Memory Management Unit (MMU) and other resources - the optional Flash Loader enabling for the download of user software to the SOLID FLASHTM NVM and required for the optional Bill per Use (BPU) feature and the PIN-letter feature
+- the Boot Software (BOS) firmware conducting configuration and testing task (see chapter 2.2.2) at startup of the TOE - the Resource Management System (RMS) library providing essential basis functions for the management • of the RAM, the branch table, the Memory Management Unit (MMU) and other resources - the optional Flash Loader enabling for the download of user software to the SOLID FLASHTM NVM and • required for the optional Bill per Use (BPU) feature and the PIN-letter feature - the Radio Frequency Application Interface (RFAPI) supporting functions located in the ROM.